 - Always double check your math where possible and remember it is always wise to consult a tax preparer before filing.

-Prepare a 2021 tax projection - Taxpayers already know the 2021 rates and by reviewing their 2020 situation and all 2021 expectations of income, a qualified tax preparer could be able to help you with a tax projection for 2021.
+- Prepare a 2022 tax projection - Taxpayers already know the 2022 rates and by reviewing their 2021 situation and all 2022 expectations of income, a qualified tax professional could be able to help you with a tax projection for 2022.

-New contribution limits for retirement savings - For 2021, the contribution limit for employees who participate in 401(k), 403(b), most 457 plans, and the federal government's Thrift Savings Plan remains at $19,500.
-The limit on annual contributions to an IRA also remains unchanged at $6,000 ($7,000 for those 50 or older).
-The catch-up contribution limits for those 50 and over remain unchanged at $1,000.
+New contribution limits for retirement savings - For 2022, the contribution limit for employees who participate in 401(k), 403(b), most 457 plans, and the federal government's Thrift Savings Plan remains at $20,500.
+The limit on annual contributions to an IRA also remains unchanged at $6,000.
+The catch-up contribution limits for those 50 and over remain unchanged at $1,000 for IRAs and $6,500 for most other retirement plans.

 Explore if a potential Roth IRA conversion is helpful for your situation - A Roth IRA can be beneficial in your overall retirement planning.
 Investments in a Roth IRA have the potential to grow tax-free and they do not have required minimum distributions during the lifetime of the original owner.
 Also, Roth IRA assets may pass to your heirs tax-free.
-Roth conversions include complex details and are not right for everyone, so please call us to see if this makes sense for you.
+Roth conversions include complex details and are not right for everyone.
+Also, some recent proposals have suggested changes about which IRAs could be converted to ROTH IRAs.
+For updates and to review if a ROTH conversion is a good idea for you, please call us.

-Take advantage of annual exclusion gifts - For 2021, the maximum amount of gift tax exemption is $15,000.
+Take advantage of annual exclusion gifts - For 2022, the maximum amount of gift tax exemption is $16,000 for gifts made by an individual, and $32,000 for gifts made by married couples.
 This means you can give up to that amount to a family member without having to pay a gift tax.
 Ideas for gifting can include, contributing to a working child (or grandchild’s) IRA, or gifting to a 529 plan, which is a tax-sheltered plan for college expenses.

 Consider bunching your charitable donations into a Donor Advised Fund (DAF) - Now is the time to explore if it is helpful for your tax situation to deposit cash, appreciated securities or other assets in a Donor Advised Fund, and then distributing the money to charities over time.
 Up to 60% of your adjusted gross income can be deductible if given as donations to typical charities.